laurelkeys/gsoc-2020/gsoc-final-report.md

 I set out to implement four new image effects as post-processing stages – [Vignette](https://en.wikipedia.org/wiki/Vignetting), [Bloom](https://en.wikipedia.org/wiki/Bloom_(shader_effect)), [Tone Map](https://en.wikipedia.org/wiki/Tone_mapping), and [Chromatic Aberration](https://en.wikipedia.org/wiki/Chromatic_aberration) – alongside improvements to [appleseed.studio](https://appleseedhq.net/docs/appleseed.studio.html), appleseed's standalone GUI lookdev application.

+For further details, you can check out my [original proposal](gsoc-gsoc-proposal.md), as well as my [weekly progress reports](gsoc-weekly.md).

 ## Summary
 Pior to the beginning of GSoC, I started working on some small issues to get to know the project, and interacting with the community made me excited to work on appleseed.
 This led to my first notable contribution at the end of March, [introducing a new vignette effect](https://github.com/appleseedhq/appleseed/pull/2807) (although the implementation was quite straight-forward and not optimized).